mickey167/Networking-Planning/README.md

   - <a href="https://github.com/MercersKitchen/Networking-Planning#networking-practicum">Networking Practicum</a>
   - <a href="https://github.com/MercersKitchen/Networking-Planning#introduction-to-cyber-security">Introduction to Cyber Security</a>
   - <a href="https://github.com/MercersKitchen/Networking-Planning#introductory-networking---it-essentials">Introductory Networking - IT Essentials</a>
+    - Labs in ITE are essential (see To Include to view changes)
   - <a href="https://github.com/MercersKitchen/Networking-Planning#ccna-1-introduction-to-networking">CCNA 1: Introduction to Networking</a>
+    - PKAs are essential in ItN (see To Include to view changes)
 - <a href="https://github.com/MercersKitchen/Networking-Planning#semester-planning">Semester Planning</a>
   - <a href="https://github.com/MercersKitchen/Networking-Planning#campus-epsb">Campus EPSB</a>
   - <a href="https://github.com/MercersKitchen/Networking-Planning#computer-pathways">Computer Pathways</a>